rkamphorst/Toubab.Beinder/README.md

 If a property's name is a concatenation of another property's name and the name of one of it's child properties, the former property is bound to the child property.
-Again, this is true for child properties of child properties, etc.
+Again, this can be extended to child properties of child properties, etc.

 Example: